xbillowy/diff-surfel-tracing/README.md

 python example/render.py
 ```

-The rendered RGB images, depth maps, and normal maps will be saved to the `data/result/` directory along with corresponding videos.
+The rendered RGB images, depth maps, normal maps, and corresponding videos will be saved to the `data/result/` directory.

 ### Core Snippets